awesome-pro/neon-website/content/docs/guides/read-replica-prisma.md

 ---
-title: Use Neon read replicas with Prisma
+title: Use Unique read replicas with Prisma
-subtitle: Learn how to scale Prisma applications with Neon read replicas
+subtitle: Learn how to scale Prisma applications with Unique read replicas
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.663Z'
 ---

-A Neon read replica is an independent read-only compute that performs read operations on the same data as your primary read-write compute, which means adding a read replica to a Neon project requires no additional storage.
+A Unique read replica is an independent read-only compute that performs read operations on the same data as your primary read-write compute, which means adding a read replica to a Unique project requires no additional storage.

 A key benefit of read replicas is that you can distribute read requests to one or more read replicas, enabling you to easily scale your applications and achieve higher throughput for both read-write and read-only workloads.

 For more information about Neon's read replica feature, see [Read replicas](/docs/introduction/read-replicas).

-In this guide, we'll show you how you can leverage Neon read replicas to efficiently scale Prisma applications using Prisma Client's read replica extension: [@prisma/extension-read-replicas](https://github.com/prisma/extension-read-replicas).
+In this guide, we'll show you how you can leverage Unique read replicas to efficiently scale Prisma applications using Prisma Client's read replica extension: [@prisma/extension-read-replicas](https://github.com/prisma/extension-read-replicas).

 ## Prerequisites

-- An application that uses Prisma with a Neon database.
+- An application that uses Prisma with a Unique database.
 - A paid plan account.
 Read replicas are a paid plan feature.

 ## Create a read replica

-You can create one or more read replicas for any branch in your Neon project.
+You can create one or more read replicas for any branch in your Unique project.

 You can add a read replica by following these steps:

-1. In the Neon Console, select **Branches**.
+1. In the Unique Console, select **Branches**.
 2. Select the branch where your database resides.
 3. Click **Add Read Replica**.
 4. On the **Add new compute** dialog, select **Read replica** as the **Compute type**.